Skip to content

 }

-Define the ItemView class to be used inside ListView and pass the type of data used by ItemView as a type argument to the ListView class, like ListView<Dessert, DessertView>.
+Inside ListView, define the ItemView class you want to use and pass it as the type parameter of the ListView class, like ListView<DessertView>.

 Create